The Volatile Inventory of 3I/ATLAS as seen with JWST/MIRI: Fluorescence Modeling

-Retrievals in the primary \cotwo\ band at 14.7--15.3~\um\ yielded $\qcotwo = (1.06 \pm 0.02) \times 10^{28}$~\persec and $\trot = 46 \pm 1$~K for the 2025 December 15 observation, and $\qcotwo = (6.44 \pm 0.12) \times 10^{27}$~\persec and $\trot = 46 \pm 2$~K on 2025 December 27.
-The measured $\trot$ values are statistically identical between the two epochs, while being significantly lower than the reported $\trot$ of $\sim$90~K obtained from the previously published analysis of JWST/NIRSpec observations \citep{Cordiner2025}.
-This discrepancy may be attributed to the low spectral resolution ($R\sim100$) of the JWST/NIRSpec spectrum, which does not resolve the individual transition lines within the P- and R-branches of the $\nu_3$ asymmetric stretch band at $\sim$4.3~\um.
-Given that $\trot$ is primarily determined by the distribution of line amplitudes across the fluorescence manifold, the inability to reliably characterize this distribution can greatly bias the retrieved $\trot$ value.
-This situation is exacerbated by the optical thickness of the \cotwo\ coma near the nucleus and the possible presence of an underlying \cotwo\ ice absorption that could affect the continuum modeling across the fluorescence feature.
-As of this writing, follow-up JWST/NIRSpec observations of 3I using a higher-resolution grating setting have been collected and will provide a more robust estimate of $\trot$ based on the $\nu_3$ band.
+Retrievals in the primary \cotwo\ band at 14.7--15.3~\um\ yielded $\qcotwo = (8.70 \pm 0.09) \times 10^{27}$~\persec and $\trot = 46 \pm 1$~K for the 2025 December 15 observation, and $\qcotwo = (5.42 \pm 0.06) \times 10^{27}$~\persec and $\trot = 49 \pm 1$~K on 2025 December 27.
+The measured $\trot$ values are consistent across the two epochs, while being significantly lower than the reported $\trot$ of $\sim$90~K obtained from the previously published analysis of JWST/NIRSpec PRISM observations \citep{Cordiner2025}.
+At the low spectral resolution ($R\sim100$) of the JWST/NIRSpec PRISM spectrum, the individual transition lines within the P- and R-branches of the $\nu_3$ asymmetric stretch band at $\sim$4.3~\um\ are fully blended and cannot be isolated from the underlying continuum.
+The possible presence of an underlying \cotwo\ ice absorption band can greatly affect the continuum modeling across the fluorescence feature.
+Such an absorption band, if unaccounted for in the continuum subtraction, would artificially depress the band profile near the central Q-branch line, effectively broadening the distribution of emission strength across the P- and R-branches and yielding a positive bias in the $\trot$ estimate.Follow-up JWST/NIRSpec observations of 3I (Program \#5094, PI: M. Cordiner) using a higher-resolution grating setting (G395H; $R\sim2700$) were collected in 2025 December and will provide a more robust estimate of $\trot$ based on the $\nu_3$ band.